erSubhashThapa/100daysofcode/r1-log.md

 - ## USDA Food Composition Database App
   ## Calculations

-  Below I gathered together the information we need to figure out the calculations we'll need.
+  Below I gathered together the information we need to figure out the calculations for the nutrient label.
 The values for USDA DV's are from [here](https://www.dsld.nlm.nih.gov/dsld/dailyvalue.jsp)

   | Nutrient            | MyFitnessPal Unit | USDA DV for % | DV unit | NDB unit |   |
   |---------------------|-------------------|---------------|---------|----------|---|